 Here are a set of sample intercessions.
 Please feel free to either use these as they are, or edit them.
-If you edit them, they need to be submitted to the Director of Music for approval no sooner than one week before the wedding.
+If you edit them, they need to be submitted to the Director of Music for approval no later than one month before the wedding.